Thearkhamknight/Object-detection/README.md

 To train this model on your own images, after cloning the driving-object-detection repository navigate to driving-object-detection/images and delete all the images of traffic lights and the xml files.
 Upload your own images to driving-object-detection/images.
-Then label them in the object-detection bounding box format using LabelImg in PASCAL VOC format and upload their respective xml files inside the same directory.
+Then label the bounding boxes of the objects using LabelImg in PASCAL VOC format and upload their respective xml files inside the same directory.
 Make sure the xml files have the exact same name as the image files, with the exception of the file extension.
 Ensure that the bounding box xml annotation files are in PASCAL VOC format, as this is necessary for the model to be trained properly.
 The notebook will partition the images into a training and test set, convert the xml files in each set into a single csv file, and finally